mikeizbicki/ucr-cs100/assignments/hw/hw1-rshell/README.md

 $ bin/rshell
 ```

 You should ssh into `well.cs.ucr.edu` and run the above commands to verify that you've submitted your code successfully.
+To ensure that your `hw1` tag is getting pushed to github correctly, you may have to run the command: `git push origin hw1` instead of just `git push`.

 ### project structure